shane0/shane0.github.io/docs/dzogchen.md

 In Mahayana Buddhist practice, Samantabhadra is often invoked and visualized in meditation as a way of drawing upon the qualities of compassion and wisdom that he embodies.
 By visualizing and practicing with Samantabhadra, practitioners hope to awaken these qualities within themselves and cultivate the qualities of a bodhisattva.

-## what are the meanings behind the samantabhadra thanka?
+## meanings behind the samantabhadra thangka

 The Samantabhadra Thangka is a traditional Tibetan Buddhist painting that depicts the bodhisattva Samantabhadra, who is associated with universal compassion and the practice of meditation.
 Thangkas are used as a visual aid for meditation and as a tool for transmitting spiritual teachings.